albertodemichelis/squirrel/doc/source/reference/language/datatypes.rst

 Values and Data types
 =====================

-Squirrel is a dynamically typed language so variables do not have a type, although they refer to a value that does have a type.
-Squirrel basic types are integer, float, string, null, table, array, function, generator, class, instance, bool, thread and userdata.
+While Squirrel is a dynamically typed language and variables do not have a type, different operations may interpret the variable as containing a type.
+Squirrel's basic types are integer, float, string, null, table, array, function, generator, class, instance, bool, thread and userdata.

 .. _userdata-index: